India seeks cutting edge COVID-19 testing equipment from US

 New Delhi, Apr 09: India has sought from the United States support to get cutting edge COVID-19 testing equipment.

 Foreign Secretary Harsh Shringla made the request in a telephone conversation with US Deputy Secretary of State, Stephen E Biegun.
 Both sides also discussed ways of enhancing cooperation to fight the pandemic.
-These included going through of novel therapies and prophylactics against the virus.
+These included going through novel therapies and prophylactics against the virus.

 This comes in the backdrop of Prime Minister Narendra Modi's conversation with US President Donald Trump.
 It may be recalled that Foreign Minister S Jaishankar too had a conversation with Secretary of State Mike Pompeo on April 6.